longdo16/CS386DFP/README.md

 To re-produce the result.
 First, you need to clone the directory: git clone https://github.com/longdo16/CS386DFP.git

-Next, open Visual Studio Code and open the CS386DFP folder and run MLK_Parser.java, JOB_Parser.java, TPC_H_Parser.java, and constructPrimalgraph.java
+Next, open Visual Studio Code and open the CS386DFP folder, VS Code might asks to install some require package or extension.
+Next run MLK_Parser.java, JOB_Parser.java, TPC_H_Parser.java, and constructPrimalgraph.java

-From the terminal window, run the run.txt: . run.txt
+From the terminal window at the directory CS386DFP, run the run.txt: . run.txt

 Next the following command:
 1. .
 RunJOBBenchmark.txt